xcp-ng/xcp-ng-org/docs/migratetoxcpng.md

 If you are using another virtualization platform (VMware, KVM, etc.), this part of the documentation will help you to migrate to XCP-ng.

+## From XenServer

+We got a dedicated section on [how to migrate from XenServer to XCP-ng](upgrade.md#upgrade-from-xenserver).

+## From Citrix Hypervisor

+We got a dedicated section on [how to migrate from Citrix Hypervisor to XCP-ng](upgrade.md#upgrade-from-xenserver).

 ## From Virtualbox

 Export your VM in OVA format, and use Xen Orchestra to import it.
 If you have an issue on VM boot, check the [VMware](migratetoxcpng.md#fromvmware) section.